 That's what happened in the early morning hours of Oct.
 28, when a fire ripped through the Chamberlain home and Elkins experienced one of the most significant losses of life from a single catastrophe.

-The overwhelming grief that could have ripped this community apart did the opposite.
+The overwhelming grief that could have torn this community apart did the opposite.
 It brought hundreds together - standing shoulder to shoulder - united as one to not only remember the Chamberlain family, but also to offer assistance.

 That show of solidarity sent a message: You are not alone.